vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_clients.md

 ## WCF Services Clients

-Jwt interceptor implements WCF `IClientMessageInspector`  to get and inject the JWT token.
+JWT interceptor implements WCF `IClientMessageInspector`  to get and inject the JWT token.
 To allow for configuration based setup behavior extension - `Steeltoe.Security.Authentication.CloudFoundryWcf.JwtHeaderEndpointBehavior` is provided and could be configured in `web.config` for the endpoints.

 ### Configuration